-- Record the details as presented to them on CPOMS and pass these on to the anti-bullying lead.
-Due to the Child Protection policy no promise of confidentiality can be given; - Complete the Checklist for Managing a Bullying Incident (See Appendix 1) and discuss meeting notes and agreed outcomes with the Senior Leadership Team; - Where an incident involves sexual violence or sexual harassment refer to the federation Safeguarding and Child Protection procedures in line with Keeping Children Safe in Education, 2023.
+- Record the details as presented to them on CPOMS and is fully investigated.
+Due to the Child Protection policy, no promise of confidentiality can be given; - Complete the Checklist for Managing a Bullying Incident (See Appendix 1) and discuss meeting notes and agreed outcomes with the Senior Leadership Team; - Where an incident involves sexual violence or sexual harassment refer to the federation Safeguarding and Child Protection procedures in line with most up to date Keeping Children Safe in Education document.